Updated November 17, 2020

 It’s here.
 The dreaded day of ticket price increases at Walt Disney World.
 Prior to February 11, guests hurried to purchase Disney World tickets for 2020 at 2019 pricing.
 Although the price increase has now taken effect, it’s still possible to get Disney World tickets at old pricing but for a limited time only.
 If you’re planning to visit the parks in 2020 now is the time to buy!

-As the Walt Disney World Resort continues to expand by adding new lands such as Star Wars: Galaxy’s Edge, Toy Story Land and new attractions like Mickey and Minnie’s Runaway Railway and Remy’s Ratatouille Adventure, it seems like raising ticket prices seems inevitable.
+As the Walt Disney World Resort continues to expand by adding new lands such as Star Wars: Galaxy’s Edge, Toy Story Land, and new attractions like Mickey and Minnie’s Runaway Railway and Remy’s Ratatouille Adventure, raising ticket prices seems inevitable.
 Like the past 4+ years, this year Disney also increased its prices on February 11.

 Dean has been writing and blogging for over 10 years.
 He specializes in Disney theme park news including updates, openings, special events and general advice for travelers.
 He doesn’t shy away from the good, the bad and the ugly.
 His previous work includes being a Cast Member at Disneyland and working as a travel agent.